opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 GL.LinkProgram(Handle);
 ```

-That's all it takes! `Handle` is now a usable shader.
+That's all it takes! `Handle` is now a usable shader program.

 Before we leave the constructor, we should do a little cleanup.
 The individual vertex and fragment shaders are useless now that they've been linked; the compiled data is copied to the shader program when you link it.
 You also don't need to have those individual shaders attached to the program; let's detach and then delete them.